-The Python Hill Academy uses CPOMs.
-We acknowledge without information being recorded it can be lost.
+The Sir Donald Bailey Academy uses CPOMs.

+We acknowledge without information being recorded it can be lost, miss informed, open to interpretation or change.
 This could be crucial information, the importance of which is not always necessarily apparent at the time.
-On occasions, this information could be crucial evidence to safeguard a child or be evidence in future criminal prosecutions.
+We will ensure all our recording is made in timely manner and is kept safe and signed off by one of our DSLs to evidence the reporting and information being used to safeguard the child and detail the 'child's journey through the safeguarding system.'
+We acknowledge, on occasion this information could be crucial evidence to safeguard a child or be evidence in future criminal prosecutions.